 In fiscal 2020, CSR self-checks confirmed that 98.0% of suppliers of our TDK Group companies were CSR compliant, a 1.9% improvement over fiscal 2019.
 We will continue to strengthen our efforts regarding Group companies and suppliers.

 Initiatives for sub-contractors

-TDK has started CSR self-checks of its sub-contractors beginning in fiscal 2019.
-In fiscal 2019, we implemented CSR self-checks on 99.1% of our 231 targeted sub-contractors.
-For sub-contractors in China, we conduct child labor monitoring by headquarters as we do for our manufacturing sites.
-In fiscal 2019, no case of child labor was discovered.
-Furthermore in fiscal 2019, in China, we conducted CSR audits on 3 significant sub-contractors for TDK.
-For any nonconformities found during these audits, improvements have been completed.
+TDK has started CSR self-checks of its manufacturing sub-contractors beginning in fiscal 2019.
+In fiscal 2020, we implemented CSR self-checks on 88.5% of our 226 targeted manufacturing sub-contractors.
+For manufacturing sub-contractors in China, we conduct child labor monitoring by headquarters as we do for our manufacturing sites.
+In fiscal 2020, no case of child labor was discovered.
+Furthermore, in China, as a general rule, we carry out CSR audits of critical manufacturing sub-contractors for TDK at least once every two years.

 Initiatives for labor agencies

 In the high-risk countries of Asia including China, human